merenlab/merenlab.org/data/micr-obs-future/index.md

                    -o OUTPUT.txt
 ```

-However, since we are doing it for each `split`, so 51 time (once per reference genome), we will be adapting it a bit and doing it in a loop.
+However, since we are doing it for each `split`, so 51 times (once per reference genome), we will be adapting it a bit and doing it in a loop.

 ```bash
 nano run_anvi_profile_blitz.sh